 The HART Communications Protocol (Highway Addressable Remote Transducer Protocol) is a bidirectional digital serial communications protocol.
 The HART signal is based on the Bell 202 standard and is superimposed on 4-20 mA Output 1.
-Peer-to-peer (analog / digital) and multi-drop (digital only) modes are supported.
+Point-topoint (analog / digital) and multi-drop (digital only) modes are supported.